Setting up a Sidra installation using the Sidra CLI tool¶

 The detail of the created applications can be found on the Managed Applications blade on Azure portal.
 The name of the applications will follow the pattern

-All of them are dispatched as Nuget packages.
+All of them are provided as Nuget packages.
 These Nuget packages are then installed in the Sidra solution.

-Finally, to perform the deployment of the mentioned above, a multi-stage CI/CD pipeline is deployed and configured in Azure DevOps.
+Finally, to perform the deployment of all the above-mentioned resources, a multi-stage CI/CD pipeline is deployed and configured in Azure DevOps.

-sidra deploy source will be in charge of everything.
+sidra deploy source will take care of all these actions.
 It will:

 - Create the Sidra solution and push all the code to the Azure DevOps default repository.

-- Create the variable group for the environment which is being deployed in the Azure DevOps library, with the definition of all the parameters and default values for some of them.
+- Create the variable group for the environment which is being deployed in the Azure DevOps library.
+The environment variable groups include the definition of all the parameters and default values for some of them.

 sidra deploy source

-Alternatively, if the installation is going to use to the preview version of Sidra, the used command must be:
+Alternatively, if the installation is going to use to the preview version of Sidra, the used command must contain the

 sidra deploy source --enablePrerelease

-Before proceeding, if the organization uses a custom naming convention for Azure resources, it is needed to create two scripts and copy them to the Functions folder of the deployment project in the created solution.
-If there's no custom naming convention this step can be skipped.
+Before proceeding, if the organization uses a custom naming convention for Azure resources, two scripts need to be created to specifiy the naming conventions to use:

 - GetCustomResourceName.ps1, which defines the naming that the deployed resources will have.